Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ```

 ### Manual installation

-Download the `contrast-agent-*.gem` file to a local directory.
+Download the *contrast-agent-*.gem* file to a local directory.
 Add the gem to the project Gemfile.

 ``` ruby
 gem 'contrast-agent'
 ```

 Install the gem in the gemset for the current application.
-Note that in systems using the `rvm` or `rbenv` the environment of a user on the system might not be the same environment that the runtime server environment is using.

 ``` bash
 bundle install ./path/to/contrast-agent-*.gem
 ```

+> **Note:** In systems using the `rvm` or `rbenv`, the environment of a user on the system might be different than the environment that the runtime server environment is using.

-If the gem can not be found after server startup, ensure that the gem is in a gemset available to running web server environment.
+If you can't find the gem after server startup, make sure that the gem is in a gemset available to running web server environment.

 ### Configuration

-A standard configuration file can be downloaded from TeamServer.
-This must be placed in the web application's `config` directory.
-The following fields, at minimum, must be defined:
+Download a standard configuration file from the Contrast application.
+You must place the file in the web application's `config` directory, and define the following fields, at a minimum:

 ``` yaml
 service: